Meaning of Bosch Dishwasher Error Codes and Fixing Them

 |1.||E1/E2||This error occurs when there is an issue with the temperature sensor or thermistor||Resolve this by checking the thermistor below your dishwasher.
 You can do this by removing the front cover of the dishwasher and checking if the thermistor is properly connected.
 In some cases, you might have to replace the thermistor|

-Fix this by turning of the main supply of water.
-Unplug the device and keep it off for few minutes.
+Fix this by turning off the main supply of water.
+Unplug the device and keep it off for a few minutes.

 Replug the device and if the problem continues, check the float switch.